 For direct reporting, if data reporting session is not available, the ADAE client creates data reporting session as specified in clause 5.4 of 3GPP TS 26.531 [3].
 Once data reporting session is available, the ADAE client (acting as a UE client) sends reports to ADAE server using direct reporting method as specified in clause 5.5 of 3GPP TS 26.531 [3].

+For indirect reporting, Figure 8.9.2.1-1 illustrates the procedure where the ADAE client pushes the service experience information to the ADAE server.